-The following table sets forth information as of , 2018 regarding individuals who are expected to serve as our executive officers and/or directors.
-We are in the process of identifying additional individuals who will serve on our Board of Directors following the distribution, and we expect to provide information regarding these individuals in an amendment to this information statement.
-After the completion of the distribution, we expect to have a Board of Directors initially consisting of directors will be independent directors who meet the criteria for independence set forth in the Nasdaq Listing Rules (to the extent required under the rules).
+The following table sets forth information as of January 7, 2019, regarding individuals who are expected to serve as our executive officers and/or directors following the distribution.
+We are in the process of identifying additional individuals who will serve on our Board of Directors following the distribution, and, to the extent available, we expect to provide information regarding these individuals in an amendment to this information statement.
+After the completion of the distribution, we expect to have a Board of Directors initially consisting of at least five directors.
+Our amended and restated certificate of incorporation will provide that there be no fewer than three directors.
+Subject to the phase-in Nasdaq rules applicable to newly public companies, a majority of our directors will be independent directors who meet the criteria for independence set forth in the Nasdaq Listing Rules.
 See "-Director Nomination Process" below for further information.

 Name Age Position

 Lachlan K. Murdoch 47 Chairman and Chief Executive Officer

 K. Rupert Murdoch 87 Co-Chairman

+Jacques Nasser 70 Director

 John P. Nallen 61 Chief Operating Officer

 Viet D. Dinh 50 Chief Legal and Policy Officer

 Steven Tomsic 49 Chief Financial Officer